ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 ---
 layout: post
-title: "Using PowerBI with xConnect in Sitecore 9"
+title: "Using Power BI with xConnect in Sitecore 9"
 date: 2017-11-17 13:08
 author: admin
 comments: true